sPoT86/ZTPi/README.md

 # ZTPi
-ZTPi is a Zero Touch Provisioning System developed for Cisco IOS devices.
+ZTPi is a zero touch provisioning system developed for Cisco IOS devices.
-Cisco's Autoinstall feature is used to provide a device with an initial, template-based configuration in two steps.
-The first template is used to enable SSH to make the device accessible and assign a unique host name.
-After the device is connecting and identified by serial number, it is provided with a unique template-based configuration.
+Cisco's Autoinstall feature is used to configure a template-based configuration on the device in two steps.
+In the first step, SSH is activated to make the device accessible.
+In the second step, the device is identified by its serial number and receives its unique template-based configuration.

 Current Version: 2.2
 ## Features: